PMP Exam Preparation (92 Blogs) Become a Certified Professional

 4).
 M stands for measuring the data to make a baseline for improvements.4).
 M stands for measure and identify characteristics that are critical to quality

 5).
-A stands for analyzing the data to find the main cause for the defect5).
+A stands for analyzing the data to find the main cause of the defect5).
 A stands for analyzing the data to find the best design

 6).
-I stands for improving the process by trying out different ideas and solutions.6) Stands for planning and designing the product, service or process.
+I stand for improving the process by trying out different ideas and solutions.6) It stands for planning and designing the product, service, or process.

 7).
 C stands for controlling process implementation to sustain the improvements.7).
-V stands for verifying if the designed product works well as planned under real time and simulated conditions.
+V stands for verifying whether the designed product works well as planned under real-time and simulated conditions.

-Developmental stages of the team generally consist of:
+Developmental stages of the team generally consist of the following:

-• Forming: In this stage, the entire group unites for the first time where the focus is to build relationships within the team and clarify the mission or vision of the project.
+• Forming: In this stage, the entire group unites for the first time, with a focus on building relationships within the team and clarifying the mission or vision of the project.

 • Storming: In this stage, team members get more comfortable in sharing their opinions with the team and with a possibility of internal conflict within the group.

 • Performing: By this stage, the team members learn to trust and accept each other.
-Each of the team members become competent, autonomous and is able to handle the decision-making process without anyone’s supervision.
+Each team member becomes competent and autonomous and is able to handle the decision-making process without anyone’s supervision.

 34. What is the process of calculating the three-point estimating method?